jacknagel/dotfiles/smartmontools/README.md

 com.jfnagel.smartctl.plist
 --------------------------
-This runs `/usr/local/sbin/smartctl --smart=on --saveauto=on` at startup to ensure that SMART operations are enabled at startup.
+This runs `/usr/local/sbin/smartctl --smart=on --saveauto=on` at startup to ensure that SMART operations are enabled.

 ### Installation:
     $ cp com.jfnagel.smartctl.plist /Library/LaunchDaemons/